-Our corporate development strategy is to advance our lead candidate into registration-directed clinical trials and then to consider licensing or acquiring additional product candidates in order to establish a product pipeline and position for long-term sustainability and growth of shareholder value.
-We believe the experience of our clinical development team will position us to efficiently develop drug candidates that we may acquire, or license in the future.
+Our corporate development strategy is to advance our drug candidate into multiple clinical studies and then to consider licensing, or acquiring additional product candidates, in order to establish a product pipeline and position us for long-term sustainability and growth of shareholder value.
+We believe the experience of our clinical development team will position us to efficiently develop drug candidates that we may acquire, or license, in the future.